RubyLearning/blog/content/post/2012/07/23/the-ongoing-vigil-of-software-security.md

               Credit card numbers, PINs, debit card numbers, anything banking related unless we are doing so in compliance with <strong>PCI standards</strong>.
             </li>
             <li>
-              Medical information (see <strong>HIPPA</strong> &#8211; Health Insurance Portability and Accountability Act or your country&#8217;s corresponding laws).
+              Medical information (see <strong>HIPPA</strong> &#8211; Health Insurance Portability and Accountability Act or your country's corresponding laws).
             </li>
             <li>
-              Anything that can be used to compromise the systems or it&#8217;s users.
+              Anything that can be used to compromise the systems or it's users.
             </li>
           </ol>
         </li>

         <li>
-          How to log: I personally prefer a two-pronged approach: 1) writing to log files which are automatically transferred offsite, 2) an audit trail via a NoSQL database (using a fire-and-forget type of approach; in other words send the insert but keep on moving, a failure to log to the audit trail should alert admins but not slow down or impact the user&#8217;s use of the application at all).
+          How to log: I personally prefer a two-pronged approach: 1) writing to log files which are automatically transferred offsite, 2) an audit trail via a NoSQL database (using a fire-and-forget type of approach; in other words send the insert but keep on moving, a failure to log to the audit trail should alert admins but not slow down or impact the user's use of the application at all).
         </li>
         <li>
           When to log: as close to the event as possible, to minimize the chance of data loss. <ol>
             <li>
-              Log Alterability: Think, &#8220;if I was a hacker and compromised this system, I&#8217;d want to clean up after my activities&#8221;.
+              Log Alterability: Think, &#8220;if I was a hacker and compromised this system, I'd want to clean up after my activities&#8221;.
 How do I make my logs non-alterable, even by support staff?
             </li>
           </ol>
         </li>